 - Join the only veterinary school in the world to win an ASPIRE award in recognition of our student engagement

-- Progress automatically to the five-year BVM BVS with integrated BVMedSci course on successful completion of the preliminary year
+- Progress automatically to the five-year BVM BVS with integrated BVMedSci course on successful completion of the gateway year

 Alongside preliminary year students, you will study the basic science subjects of: